Radius Bone

 Radius bone- Distal extremity

-Distal extremity of radius bone of ox is wide.
-It presents three oblique facets for the carpal bones viz., radial, intermediate and ulnar carpals from within outward.
+The distal extremity of the radius bone of ox is wide.
+It presents three oblique facets for the carpal bones, viz., radial, intermediate, and ulnar carpals from within outward.

 The facet for the ulnar carpal is partly furnished by the ulna.
 On the medial and lateral aspects are rough elevations for the collateral ligaments of the carpus.

-Radius of sheep and goat is relatively larger and more curved.
-Dorsal surface is more regularly rounded.
+The radius of sheep and goat is relatively larger and more curved.
+The dorsal surface is more regularly rounded.

-Close to the medial border of the volar face, below the middle is a rough elevation for the radial check ligament in radius bone of horse.
+Close to the medial border of the volar face, below the middle, is a rough elevation for the radial check ligament in the radius bone of horse.

 The facets of the distal extremity are less oblique.
 The lateral face articulates with the ulnar carpal below and with the accessory carpal behind.

-Radius of pig is short, thick and curved posteriorly.
+The radius of pig is short, thick, and curved posteriorly.

-The radius and ulna of dog are relatively long and articulate with each other at their extremities enclosing a narrow interosseous space and permit a certain degree of movement.
+The radius and ulna of dog are relatively long and articulate with each other at their extremities, enclosing a narrow interosseous space and permitting a certain degree of movement.

 The proximal extremity of radius is small and bears a concave surface for articulation with the humerus above and a convex marginal area posteriorly for the ulna.

-The Radius of fowl bones of forearm are nearly parallel to Humerus.
-Of the two bones the radius is slender while the ulna is thicker and longer.
+The radius of fowl and the bones of the forearm are nearly parallel to the humerus.
+Of the two bones, the radius is slender while the ulna is thicker and longer.
 They articulate at their ends and enclose a wide interosseous space.

 Radius and Ulna of Left Forelimb of Fowl - vetscraft - Radius bone - Ulna Bone